Alex Jones and Infowars test the limit of free speech on the internet

 •See All

-Discuss: Infowars, Alex Jones are testing the limits of free speech on Twitter, Facebook, YouTube, Apple
+Discuss: Infowars, Alex Jones test the limits of free speech on Twitter and beyond

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.